pinskylab/climate_community_crossrealm/code/assemble_turnover_covariates.md

 Pairwise dissimilarity covariate data prep and visualization
 ================

+Trims based on data quality, separates the data points to use for 3/5/10/20 year comparisons, and adds covariate data.

 ``` r
 library('mgcv', lib.loc = '/usr/lib64/R/library') # when running on Annotate.
 Need to load 1.8-26, not 1.8-33.
 ```